StreamUI/electron-ssr/README.md

 ### Contributing

-I just started playing around with HTMX and Datastar, and am by no means a Electron export, so feel free to submit updates or more examples to show off the power!
+I just started playing around with HTMX and Datastar, so feel free to submit updates or more examples to show off the power!

 ## License